CursorCult/_CursorCult/README.md

 pipx install git+https://github.com/CursorCult/_CursorCult.git
 ```

-This prints the current rules in the organization, each repo’s one‑line description, latest tag version, and a link to its `README.md`.
+This prints the released rules in the organization (repos with a `vN` tag), each repo’s one‑line description, latest tag version, and a link to its `README.md`.
+Repos without tags are treated as unreleased and are not listed.

 To link a rule pack into your project as a git submodule: